 What is not included:

 As a small and busy resort we have the luxury of offering unparalleled Instructor time during our courses.
 For the Rescue Diver course there is so much interesting material to cover that discussions about what to do and how to do it often spill over to dinner times and in the evenings and we encourage everyone to participate and talk about the issues that are relevant to every diver!
 During the course you will learn both self rescue techniques and how to help others which means lots of practice using “victims” and lots of practical engagement.
-Rather than just cover the bare minimum we like our Rescue Divers to be able to nail every single performance requirement and so get the most complete qualification.
+Rather than just cover the bare minimum we like our Rescue Divers to be able to nail every single performance requirement and that way get the most out of you PADI Rescue Diver course.
 We spend lots of time with you going at a speed which suits you.

-The Rescue course involves both theory and practical application, but thankfully a lot more of the latter!
-We spend a lot of time in the water practicing self rescue skills, and then moving on to helping others from shore, from a boat, at the surface and underwater.
+The Rescue diver course involves both theory and practical application, but thankfully a lot more of the latter!
+We spend a lot of time in the water practicing self rescue skills, and then moving on to helping others from shore and from boat, both at the surface and underwater.
 Learning how to spot early warning signs of panic and things going wrong and learning how to correct them before they develop into a fullscale emergency.
-You will learn a whole host of individual rescue techniques from searching for a missing diver, bringing them safely to the surface, administering CPR in-water whilst removing equipment and methods of getting the victim out of the water.
+You will learn a whole host of individual rescue techniques from searching for a missing diver, bringing them safely to the surface, administering in-water rescue breaths whilst removing equipment and methods of getting the victim out of the water.
 They are then all put together in two rescue scenarios which the student must complete to pass the practical side of the course.

-All of the skills you learn on the Rescue Diver course form the basis of the safety skills needed for the Divemaster course which is the natural progressiona after becoming a Rescue Diver.
-You will also need an emergency first response qualification which is a half day course which can be added to Rescue Diver to enrol on a Divemaster course.
+All of the skills you learn on the Rescue Diver course form the basis of the safety skills needed for the Divemaster course which is the natural next step after becoming a Rescue Diver.
+You will also need an emergency first response qualification which is a half day to one day course.